 |

-GESTATIONAL DIABETES Women with gestational diabetes tend to have larger babies.
+Women with gestational diabetes tend to have larger babies.
 Gestational diabetes is a temporary form of diabetes that can occur in pregnant women, usually in the second trimester (between weeks 24-28). |

 BACK TO HEALTH PICTURES / BACK TO HOMEPAGE |